States of Incarceration: The Global Context 2024

 Show all

 Figure 1.
-This graph shows the number of people in state prisons, local jails, federal prisons, and other systems of confinement from each U.S. state per 100,000 people in that state and the incarceration rate per 100,000 in all countries with a total population of at least 500,000.
+This graph shows the number of people in state prisons, local jails, federal prisons, and other systems of confinement from each U.S. state and territory per 100,000 people in that state or territory and the incarceration rate per 100,000 in all countries with a total population of at least 500,000.

-The graphic above charts the incarceration rates of every U.S. state alongside those of the other nations of the world.
-And looking at each state in the global context reveals that, in every region of the country, incarceration is out of step with the rest of the world.
+The graphic above charts the incarceration rates of every U.S. state and territory alongside those of the other nations of the world.
+Looking at each state in the global context reveals that, in every part of the country, incarceration is out of step with the rest of the world.

 If we imagine every state as an independent nation, as in the graph above, every state appears extreme.
-24 states would have the highest incarceration rate in the world — higher even than the United States.
-Massachusetts, the state with the lowest incarceration rate in the nation, would rank 17th in the world with an incarceration rate higher than Iran, Colombia, and all the founding NATO nations.
+While El Salvador has an incarceration rate higher than any U.S. state,1 nine states have the next highest incarceration rates in the world, followed by Cuba.
+Overall, 25 U.S. states and three nations (El Salvador, Cuba, and Rwanda)2 have incarceration rates even higher than the national incarceration rate of the United States.
+Massachusetts, the state with the lowest incarceration rate in the nation, would rank 30th in the world with an incarceration rate higher than Iran, Colombia, and all the founding NATO nations.

-But how does the U.S. compare to countries that have stable democratic governments and comparable crime rates?
+But how does the U.S. compare in the global context?
 Next to our closest international peers, our use of incarceration is off the charts:

 Figure 2.
 Compare another state: